 - Only permit specific Workstations or Servers the ability to communicate with the Management Network

+I hope this helps provide you with a better understanding of how to implement network security.
 Your specific implementation does need to be carefully crafted to your needs to ensure your organization is still able to function, and this process may require updates to your hardware.
 But what if you’d like to implement less drastic controls, or further enhance your overall network security after you’ve segmented your network?
-Learn more in our article to follow: Implementing Network Security: Part II
+Learn more in our article to follow: Network Security Implementation (Part II).